microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 # TypeScript TwoSlasher

-A twisted flavour of TypeScript code for writing code samples and letting TypeScript do more of the work inspired by the [fourslash test system](https://github.com/orta/typescript-notes/blob/master/systems/testing/fourslash.md) in the TypeScript Compiler.
+A twisted markup for TypeScript code for writing code samples and letting TypeScript do more of the work inspired by the [fourslash test system](https://github.com/orta/typescript-notes/blob/master/systems/testing/fourslash.md) in the TypeScript Compiler.
 Used as a pre-parser before showing code samples inside the TypeScript website and to create a standard way for us to create single file references.